 Big Differences Between the Products

 Market psychologists know that gold has a symbolic value.
 It helps increase the product value, even if it does not fulfill any practical function.
 If we compare the products, we can see big differences.
 MASTIKA does not only have gold flakes to be exclusive.
 They also have luxurious, golden packaging.
 JAWPEER has a simple box.
 Our approach is to invest heavily in product quality.
 The transition from plastic to elastic material means new design possibilities.
 Therefore, we have chosen the material, size, hardness, and shape with the utmost care.
 The goal is to meet users’ demands for stimulus, eco-friendliness, and safety.
-The result is a product that does not emit any measurable substances.
+The result is a product that does not excrete any measurable substances.
 The chewing gum also does not stick to streets and squares.
 Therefore, elastic chewing gums are better for both appearance, thoughts, and the environment.

 The Most Expensive Gum has a Higher Quality